Corporate Social Responsibility

 We are proud partners of Education & Employers, a charity which ensures that every school and college has an effective partnership with employers to provide its young people with the inspiration, knowledge and opportunities they need to help them achieve their potential.

 Businesses are finding that environmental initiatives are becoming legal requirements.
 It is our job to keep clients informed of these, but we also take our own advice, with policies to ensure maximum energy efficiency and minimum carbon output.

 These range from green electricity supply, low energy and motion sensor lighting, to the recycling of paper, cardboard, batteries, light bulbs, computers and monitors and other office products, to procuring from environmentally-committed suppliers and using fair trade products and recyclable packaging in the firm's in-house café.

-Our sustainability policy incorporates targets for reducing business travel and provides alternative options for staff commuting to work, with car-sharing and cycling incentives (including free bacon butties for our cyclists on cycle-to-work days!).
+Our sustainability policy incorporates targets for reducing business travel and provides alternative options for staff commuting to work, with car-sharing and cycling incentives.

 Pro bono work